-Payyannur Pavithra Kettu: It is a specially crafted golden ring, shaped like a knot and considered to be a sacred ornament.
-The sole right to make this holy ring was vested in the hands of a particular family at Payyannur in Kannur district.
+Payyannur Pavithra Kettu:Payyannur Pavithra Kettu: It is a specially crafted gold ring, shaped like a knot and regarded as sacred.
+The sole right to make this holy ring was vested with a particular family at Payyannur in Kannur district.
 This ring is believed to bring luck to anyone who wears it with devotion.

-Rosary Ring.
-It is a unique invention, with ten small beads allowing us to roll the ring around in our hand as you pray.
-It is believed that Rosary Ring originated in Ireland.
+Rosary Ring.Rosary Ring.
+It is a unique invention, with ten small beads allowing us to roll the ring around in our hand as we pray.
+The Rosary Ring is believed to have originated in Ireland.

 Oddiyanam or Kamarband (hip chain or waist belt)